Workshop on Socially Aware and Cooperative Intelligent Systems

 Authors are recommended to archive their papers and inform workshop organizers once this procedure is completed.
 Accepted papers which have been archived will be hosted on the workshop webpage.

-As with the previous IROS2024 workshop, extensions of the papers presented at this ICRA2025 workshop will be invited to submit to a special issue journal to-be-announced at a later date.
+Extensions of the papers presented at this workshop will be invited to submit to a special issue journal to-be-announced at a later date.

 Program